 Elasticsearch is an open-source, highly scalable, full-text search, and analytics engine.
-You can crawl through big volume of data rapidly with the help of Elasticsearch.
+You can crawl through the big volume of data rapidly with the help of Elasticsearch.
 Generally, it is used in applications where complex search is required.
 It is developed in Java and licensed under Apache license version 2.0.
 Nowadays, many big companies around the world are using it for their growth.
 In this Elasticsearch tutorial, we will start from the basics of Elasticsearch and learn all the major concepts of Elasticsearch.

-The following topics will be covered in this Elasticsearch article
+The following topics will be covered in this Elasticsearch tutorial |

 Firstly, let us understand why Elasticsearch was invented.
 Consider one example where customers are looking for some product information from huge product volume.
-But the system is taking too much time for information retrieval due to large volume of data.
+But the system is taking too much time for information retrieval due to the large volume of data.
 This in turn leads to poor user experience and there may be chances to lose the potential customer due to the same.
-RDBMS (Relational Database Management System) works slow when it comes to large amount of data.
+RDBMS (Relational Database Management System) works slow when it comes to a large amount of data.
 To overcome this problem, Elasticsearch was invented.

 Elasticsearch uses Query Domain Specific Language to interact with data.
 Here, queries are written in JSON format.
 With the help of Query DSL, we can accommodate all the complex logic in a single query.
-Query DSL is designed to handle all real-world complex logics in a single query.
+Query DSL is designed to handle all real-world complex logic in a single query.

 Let us explore Elasticsearch features to understand what it offers.